Amateur Radio License Testing Information

 Contact Glen by email (glen@k1rr.com) for more information.

 After you have taken the test, and you pass, your new amateur radio privilages will be available to you as soon as your results are uploaded to the FCC from the Laurel VEC and are accepted by the FCC (unless you have a felony conviction to explain).
 Usually that means by the day after the test.
-Sometimes as soon as the evening of the day of the test.
+If you need to pay your FCC licensing fee, they may delay issuance of your new license by a day or two.
 You should watch the FCC web site (Universal Licensing System) for notification that your new callsign has been assigned, or your operator class has been upgraded.

 Here are some suggested license information and test study sites: